shravanikalmali/MediMatch_Shravani_K_GGH-25/README.md

 ## Idea and Approach
-After extensive research, GPT-4o provided the best OCR results, but due to API limitations, I explored Google's advancements in prescription reading.
-Google Lens showed promising results, but as it lacks an API, I opted for **Google Vision AI API** for text extraction.
-The raw OCR output was preprocessed to clean and structure the extracted text.
+After extensive research and exploring various open-source OCR toos like EasyOCR, Tesseract, Clip, etc I discovered Google lens's advancements in prescription reading.
+Google Lens showed promising results, so I opted for **Google Vision AI API** for text extraction from the prescription images.
+The raw OCR output was then preprocessed to clean and structure the extracted text.
 The extracted text contained both diagnoses and medications, requiring classification.
-To improve accuracy, I separated diagnoses from medicines and mapped identified medicines to corresponding diagnoses for validation.
-To refine medicine identification, I **fine-tuned a transformer-based model** using a **2025 drug dataset**, enabling precise medicine name extraction.
-These identified medicines are cross-checked with the pharmacy’s database for availability, allowing for automated order generation.
+To improve accuracy, I separated diagnoses from medicines and mapped identified medicines to corresponding diagnoses for validation at a later stage.
+To refine medicine identification, I **fine-tuned a transformer-based model** using a latest drug dataset from Kaggle.
+This fine-tuning enabling precise medicine name extraction.
+These identified medicines are then cross-checked with the pharmacy’s database for availability, enabling an automated order generation.

 ## Technologies Used
 - **Google Vision AI API** – OCR for extracting text from handwritten prescriptions.